High-level CLI for Git

 Installation

 Git Town ships as a single self-contained binary.
-It doesn't bundle a Git client but uses the native Git installation on your machine.
+It calls the Git executable that is already installed on your machine.

 macOS

-The easiest way to install Git Town on macOS is via Homebrew:
+You can install Git Town on macOS via Homebrew:

 brew install git-town